-Rope twists are another way of twisting your hair which leaves you with much tighter coils than your regular twists.
-They are quite easy to make and tend to last longer too.
-Rope twists when made with extensions are called Senegalese twists.
+Rope twists is a method of twisting your hair that creates much tighter coils than regular twists.
+They are relatively easy to create and tend to last longer.
+When made with extensions, rope twists are called Senegalese twists.

 What you need